-After a distinguished 18-year career serving on the Texas Fifth District Court of Appeals, former Justice Jim Moseley is now the Leader of the firm’s Appellate Practice Group.
-In addition to guiding clients through complex state and federal appeals in Texas and across the country, Jim focuses on fulfilling his personal commitment to build a high-quality group of seasoned lawyers who will provide the same exceptional service long after he leaves the practice of law.
+After a distinguished 18-year career serving on the Texas Fifth District Court of Appeals, former Justice Jim Moseley's private practice is focused on guiding clients through complex state and federal appeals in Texas and across the country, and fulfilling his personal commitment to build a high-quality group of seasoned lawyers who will provide the same exceptional service long after he leaves the practice of law.

 As one of the 13 justices on the Fifth District Court of Appeals, Jim’s jurisdiction covered the Dallas area, including Collin, Dallas, Grayson, Hunt, Kaufman and Rockwall counties.
 He authored more than 1,500 opinions in all areas of civil and criminal law and sat as a non-authoring justice in more than 3,000 additional cases.
 In 2003, Jim was commissioned to sit for a recused Texas Supreme Court justice and authored the Court’s plurality opinion (St. Joseph’s Hospital v.
 Wolff, 94 S.W.3d 514 (2003)).